-As an obligatory intracellular protozoan parasite, T. gondii is protected by the plasma membrane of the host cell, and is thus able to escape from most antibody-based immune responses (12).
+As an obligatory intracellular protozoan parasite, T. gondii is protected by the plasma membrane of the host cell and is thus able to escape from most antibody-based immune responses (12).
 Therefore, the host's innate immune response is largely responsible for controlling T. gondii infection.
 Although numerous studies have demonstrated that T. gondii can grow in various somatic cells from warm-blooded animals and humans in vitro, the related disease condition is not commonly found in vivo.
-Previous studies have shown that an IFN-γ-mediated response against T. gondii infection appears to act in a cell type-specific and species-specific manner, e.g. non-lymphocytes shown in SI Fig. 7.
+Previous studies have shown that an IFN- γ -mediated response against T. gondii infection seems to act in a cell type-specific and species-specific manner: e.g., nonlymphocytes shown in Fig. S7.
 In mice, astrocytes can use IRGs to restrict T. gondii infection; mMSCs use iNOS to produce NO; and skeletal muscle cells use both mechanisms (27).
 The mGBPs may also critically contribute to fighting T. gondii replication in vivo (18).

 However, many studies in animal models show significant differences from humans, and vast differences have been observed between immune and somatic cells of patients infected with T. gondii (14-22).
-High IDO activity which could result in the depletion of Trp is considered a key weapon against T. gondii growth in human fibroblasts treated with IFN-y, but it does not appear to occur in mouse fibroblasts (20, 28, 29).
-Human MSCs treated with IFN-γ were found to exhibit an IDO-mediated antimicrobial effector function against various pathogens suggesting a similar mechanism which might be used to curtail T. gondii (9).
-Our results, however, have indicated that IDO is not a main factor in the ability of human MSCs to inhibit the growth of T. gondii (Fig. 2D).
+High IDO activity, which could result in the depletion of Trp, is considered a key weapon against T. gondii growth in human fibroblasts treated with IFN- γ , but it does not seem to occur in mouse fibroblasts (20, 28, 29).
+Human MSCs treated with IFN- γ were found to exhibit an IDO-mediated antimicrobial effector function against various pathogens, suggesting a similar mechanism that might be used to curtail T. gondii (9).
+Our results, however, have